Tutorial: Azure Active Directory integration with LearnUpon

 f.
 In the Identify Provider Location textbox, type the value that indicates where the users are sent to if they click on your uploaded icon from your Azure portal login screen.

 g.
-In the Sign out URL textbox, paste the Sign-Out URL which you have copied from the Azure portal.
+In the Sign out URL textbox, paste the Logout URL value, which you have copied from the Azure portal.

 h.
 Click Manage finger prints, and then upload the finger print of your downloaded certificate.